salmjak/DynamicSpawn/README.md

 TODO:

-- Rework spawn system to have limits per world instead of per player.
+- Rework spawn system to have limits per player instead of area.

         - Retrieve clusters of players, take their average position and create a spawning area around that point.
 Spread out spawning based on the amount of players in a specific spawn area.